 After the break you’ll find a collection of trailers and screenshots for many of the games that will be featured in Nintendo Land.

 We’ve had some short shows over the last few weeks, so we make it up a little this week.
 Tony, Shannon and I are joined by an old star of the podcast and the master Go Rounder, Will.
 Not only that but Jesse Hardesty, the creator of the Oklahoma Video Game Exhibition, stops by to talk games and about the upcoming show.
-We also talk a little E3 and the games we have been playing this week.
-You can also look forward to a lot of P popping because I didn’t put my homemade pop screens on the mics.
-Oops.
+We also talk … Continue reading Nintendo Okie Podcast – Episode 119

 As of this article we are just four days away from Nintendo’s E3 Press Conference where they will hopefully be putting to rest all of the rumors about what their new system is going to be like.
 We should hopefully learn about the controller, what games will be available when the system launches and a general time frame for when we can get our hands on the little white box (assuming it still is white).
 Nintendo has been playing everything very close to their vest and the internet has been on fire with speculation for the system.
 Don’t forget they also have a handheld device to talk about as well.
 With all the talk about what Nintendo is going to do and whether or not Sony and Microsoft will discuss their next systems, we couldn’t help put toss our two cents into the ring.
 So, “Give us five of your predictions for what people can expect to see at E3 this year.”

 E3 takes place June 5th through the 7th this year and there will be coverage all over the internet.
 Heck, even we’re going to have impressions and trailers posted all over the site for many of the games shown at the event.
 Nintendo’s press conference takes place at 9:00am PST and will be available for viewing at Nintendo’s E3 site.
-If you prefer TV then both Spike TV and MTV2 will be showing the event commercial free.
-There will also be a stream of the press conference on Facebook.
+If you prefer TV then both Spike … Continue reading Nintendo Will Make Sure You Can Watch Their E3 Presentation

 The Wii U is set to launch later this year.
 Nintendo has experienced some hiccups with the last couple of systems they launched.
 The Wii saw shortages for months after it was released.
 The 3DS saw a great release with an immediate plummet in sales figures.
 That was attributed to a lackluster library and just a general lack of knowledge about what the system was.